hmrc/payments-processor/README.md

 ### Running Locally

-You only need to run payments-processor: `sm --start PAYMENTS_PROCESSOR`
+You only need to run payments-processor: `sm2 --start PAYMENTS_PROCESSOR`

 *make sure you have mongo running